mathjeff/ActivityRecommender/BUILDING.md

 2. Install Visual Studio.
 3. Install the Xamarin plugin to Visual Studio
 4. Open ActRect.sln in Visual Studio.
+5. Choose an OS to target:
+  a.
+ActRec.Droid is the usual choice.
+It's Android!
+  b.
+ActRec.UWP doesn't get tested very much, but at the time of writing, it works too.
-5. Select ActRect.Droid as the project, and press Build.
-Note that ActRec.iOS and ActRect.UWP don't work at the moment (but it probably wouldn't be very hard to make them work).
+  c.
+ActRec.iOS hasn't been tested yet and probably doesn't work, but it probably wouldn't be very hard to make it work.